bettycakez/blog/content/posts/startup_fundraising_ops_guide.md

 Secondly, diligence your investors in parallel to negotiating.
 You can keep your committed investor warm by sharing how excited you are to work with them and asking for a few founder references to learn about how they partner with founders.
 This allows you do your own diligence while giving you time to go to other investors in funnel and seeing what other offers may come up.

 Lastly, I’ve seen founders who become frantic over thinking that they’ll lose out on an offer if they negotiate.
-The investor has just as much to gain — if not more — by negotiating with you, as a term sheet means that they have conviction and don’t want to lose out either.
+The investor has just as much to gain — if not more — by negotiating with you.
+A term sheet means that they have conviction and they don’t want to lose out either.
 Make sure you know what terms you’re optimizing for.
 Is it valuation?
 Avoiding dilution?
 (Keep in mind most lead firms are targeting 10-20% ownership.)
 A strategic partner who can open enterprise doors?
 This’ll help you prioritize what to negotiate.

 ---